 101 things to do in 1001 days - beginning 6/12/09

-1. Watch the sun set on a quiet beach.
+*Completed tasks will look like this.*1.
+Watch the sun set on a quiet beach.

 2. Watch the sun rise on a quiet beach.